Tuesday, March 24, 2009

 click photo to enlarge

 I love individual colours, and have favourites that I appreciate whenever I see them.
 In a recent post I spoke about my liking for blues and greens, and commented that I'm a fairly typical man as far as my general taste goes.
 However, for me, colours that I wouldn't place amongst my favourites take on a new significance when paired with a suitable companion.
-In fact, I find that colours often work best in combination, a fact that artists and designers have known for years.
+In fact, I find that colours often work best in combination, something that artists and designers have known for years.

 In that earlier post I spoke about how certain hues of yellow and pink, colours that I don't usually favour, can look great when placed togethre.
 And, in a post of last year I commented on how Jean-Honore Fragonard's painting called The Swing opened my eyes to the beauty of shades of pink next to turquoise hues.
 On that occasion I was speaking about Fragonard in the context of my photograph of orange Chinese Lanterns (Physalis franchetti) in a blue/green vase, another colour combination that appeals to me.
 Today's photograph is a re-working of that theme, but improved by the the blue having an iridescence that includes green and purple, and the orange having a hint of brown making it more of a "burnt orange".
 I find these rich, lustrous hues absolutely stunning, and think it small wonder that such deeply coloured feathers were once appropriated for women's clothes and hats.